buschtoens/ember-routing-utils/README.md

 #### `getParameters(routeInfo: RouteInfo): string[]`

-Retrieves all parameters for a `RouteInfo` object and its parents in correct oder, so that you can pass them to e.g. `transitionTo(routeName, ...params)`.
+Retrieves all parameters for a `RouteInfo` object and its parents in correct order, so that you can pass them to e.g. `transitionTo(routeName, ...params)`.

 #### `getParametersWithQueryParameters(routeInfo: RouteInfo): string[]`